progressuchenwa/Finance-expenses-dashboard-by-progress/README.md

 # Finance Expenses Dashboard (Interactive Dashboard Creating Using MS Excel)

 ## Project Overview
-This project was built to make income and expense tracking simple and visual.
-Using **Excel**, I created an interactive dashboard that highlights total spending, income comparisons, and category trends.
-The aim was to see how money is managed month to month and to spot areas for improvement.
+This project started with a messy dataset full of blanks, duplicates, and inconsistent formats.
+My task was to transform this raw financial data into a clean, structured, and interactive Excel dashboard that could tell a clear spending story.
+I went step by step: cleaning the dataset, creating calculated fields to give meaning to expenses, and designing a wireframed layout before building the visuals.
+The end result is a dashboard that highlights where money is going, month after month, in a way that’s simple and easy to read.

 ## DataSet Used
 [📊 View dataset](https://github.com/progressuchenwa/Finance-expenses-dashboard-by-progress/blob/main/Finance%20Expenses%20Data.xlsx)

 ## Objective
-The dashboard was designed to:
+- The dashboard was designed to:
-- Track total income and expenses.
+- Track income vs expenses across months.
 - Break down spending by category and subcategory.
-- Show monthly trends over time.
+- Show the biggest expense drivers at a glance.
-- Provide an overall picture of financial balance.
+- Provide a structured story of how money is managed.
+- Allow interactive filtering with slicers for deeper exploration.

 ## Finance Dashboard